yangwangmadrid/EzReson/README.md

 Which is the nature of chemical resonance?”
 *J. Comput.
 Chem.* 2021, 42, 1341-1343.

+4. Yang Wang.
+The EzReson program.
+2023, https://github.com/yangwangmadrid/EzReson.

 If you have used EzReson to generate or analyze Kekulé structures of pi conjugated compounds, it is required to cite the following paper:

-4. Yang Wang.
+5. Yang Wang.
 Extension and Quantification of Fries Rule and Its Connection to
 Aromaticity: Large-Scale Validation by Wave-Function-Based Resonance Analysis.
 *J. Chem.
 Inf.
-Model.* 2021, in press, (DOI: 10.1021/acs.jcim.1c00735)
+Model.* 2022, 62, 5136–5148.

 If you have used EzReson to generate or analyze Clar structures/resonators of pi conjugated compounds, it is required to cite the following paper:

-5. Yang Wang.
+6. Yang Wang.
 Quantitative Resonance Theory Based on the Clar Sextet Model.
 *J. Phys.
 Chem.
 A* 2022, 126, 1, 164–176.